braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 ### Step 2.
 Configure settings

 Enter your Braze API app identifier key and SDK endpoint, which can be found in your dashboard's **Manage Settings** page.
+Enter the Web SDK's most recent `major.minor` version.
+For example, if the latest version is `4.1.2`, enter `4.1`.
+You can view a list of SDK versions in our [changelog][changelog].

 ### Step 3.
 Choose initialization options